 Watch short clips of some of our discussions from the day below

 Attendees explored some of the practical approaches and theories of archiving contemporary art, with the help of the unique perspectives of Art360 Foundation artists, archivists and experts in the field.

-Our all-day workshop will be a fantastic opportunity for you to engage in dialogue with a range of experts on the timely subject of archiving, and raise questions on the challenges and outcomes of creating an archive.
-Amongst others, the event will include artists, archivists and other professionals participating in the Art360 Project,which equips artists and estates with the practical tools and guidance to create accessible and engaging archives.
+Our all-day workshop was a fantastic opportunity for attendees to engage in dialogue with a range of experts on the timely subject of archiving, and raise questions on the challenges and outcomes of creating an archive.
+Amongst others, the event included artists, archivists and other professionals participating in the Art360 Project, which equips artists and estates with the practical tools and guidance to create accessible and engaging archives.

 - The complexities of archiving challenging media, such as performance art, photography and ephemeral material

 - The collaborative relationship between artists and archivists in a studio setting

 - Creating dialogue between artists, archivists and institutions to form archives of the future

 The event was a valuable professional development opportunity for artists, estates, archivists, galleries, museums and more.

 - Mel Francis, Archivist

 - John Hilliard, Artist